 During the years presented in our combined financial statements, certain components of our business operations were included in the consolidated U.S. domestic and certain foreign income tax returns filed by Intel, where applicable.
 We also file certain foreign income tax returns on a separate basis, distinct from Intel.
 The income tax provision included in our combined financial statements has been calculated using the separate return method as if we had filed our own tax returns.
-We present tax loss carry-forward amounts that have not been utilized by Intel only to the extent such tax attributes can be claimed on a separate return method may result in differences between our income tax provision compared to Intel's income tax provision.
+We present tax loss carry-forward amounts that have not been utilized by Intel only to the extent such tax attributes can be claimed on a separate income tax return as opposed to a consolidated income tax return filing with Intel.
+The use of the separate return method may result in differences between our income tax provision compared to Intel's income tax provision.